Arno65/Advent-of-Code-2022/README.md

 Day 13 has solutions in Haskell.\
 (Both versions work 0K but I'm not happy with my 'packet compare' function.)

-Day 14 has solutions in Haskell.\
+Day 14 has solutions in Haskell.
-With my solution part 2 is very slow and needs about 15 minutes to run.